 Now, to test out your art knowledge.
 Because the quizzes calculate correct and incorrect results from each component, you can set the final result pages to show different levels based on the reader’s accuracy.

 Web Story DevTools

-It can be challenging to develop content in a portrait-based aspect ratio and look great across all devices.
-So we made testing easier by creating a tool that shows the matrix design breakpoints.
+Developing content in a portrait-based aspect ratio can be challenging and look great across all devices.
+So, we made testing easier by creating a tool that shows the matrix design breakpoints.
 Then, add #development=1 to the end of any web story URL to access the Web Story DevTools.
-With the support of DevTools, you can check your story against a variety of devices and platforms.
+With the support of DevTools, you can check your story against various devices and platforms.
 You can also check for valid AMP documents inside the tool and access a curated list of resources to get started with Web Stories.

 We specialize in internet marketing, including SEO, social media marketing, website design, content marketing, video marketing, email marketing, SMS marketing, mobile web marketing, online reputation management, CRM integration, and more.
 We also provide consulting services, including conversion analytics.